pointage comptable

 8 min

-account reconciliation: Why It's Important and How to Get Your Numbers Right
+Account reconciliation: Why It's Important and How to Get Your Numbers Right

 Account reconciliation is an important accounting practice that all business owners must perform.
 If you are new to this concept, you might be thinking, what does this have to do with banking?
 Accounting accuracy is the lifeblood of your business.
 Without a good flow of money, your business won't grow.